Man gets prison for threatening Colorado election official

 The judge said he reduced Ford’s sentence to 18 months only because he has no criminal history and his remorse appears genuine.

-“These types of threats are not within the mainstream of public discourse,” Gerrard said.
-“They’re not even close to normal, and I will do nothing to normalize it.”

-Also on Thursday, the Justice Department announced the arrest of Mark Rissi, 64, of Hiawatha, Iowa, on suspicion of leaving a voicemail in September 2021 for Republican Maricopa County Supervisor Clint Hickman.
-Prosecutors say Rissi's message threatening to lynch Hickman.
+Also Thursday, the Justice Department announced the arrest of Mark Rissi, 64, of Hiawatha, Iowa, on suspicion of leaving a voicemail in September 2021 for Republican Maricopa County Supervisor Clint Hickman.
+Prosecutors say Rissi’s message threatened to lynch Hickman.

 “This wasn’t a prank call.
 This wasn’t protected speech.
-This was a serious threat to me and my family," Hickman said in a statement Thursday, which also called out other Arizona leaders for their silence as he and election officials have endured two years of threats.
+This was a serious threat to me and my family,” Hickman said Thursday in a statement, which called out other Arizona leaders for what he called their silence as election officials endured two years of threats.

 Prosecutors say Rissi left a voicemail weeks later with the Arizona Attorney General claiming the 2020 general election in Arizona was fraudulent and telling prosecutors, “Do your job ... or you will hang with those (expletive) in the end.
 We will see to it.
 Torches and pitchforks.
 That’s your future.”